Last Updated on Samuel Franklinby

 Regardless for solo their high durability, reliable damage, self healing abilities and lack of reliance on ammunition makes them a powerful choice for when you plan to fight alone.
 Similarly in co-op these elements are still useful although depend on party dynamics and maps as your effectiveness can fluctuate dramatically with these factors.

 Co-op Tier: B

-The Commando is a blend of assault scout and mid ranged fighter that can help relay important information while also providing vital ZED time refreshes to the rest of the their team.
-With an assault rifle as their primary weapon the Commando is a popular class and one that players will be able to use without too much Killing Floor 2 experience effectively with a clear role supported by high amounts of ammunition to regularly contribute to a team.
+The Commando is a blend of assault scout and mid range fighter that can help relay important information while also providing vital ZED time refreshes to the rest of their team.
+With an assault rifle as their primary weapon the Commando is a popular class and one that players will be able to use without much Killing Floor 2 experience effectively with a clear role supported by high amounts of ammunition to regularly contribute to a team.

 Your passive perks as the Commando focus on bringing players a source of recoil reduction and reload speed which are ideal for your fast firing playstyle while also buffing your intelligence (cloaking and health bar).
 Passive perk skills are similar with reload, damage, durability and ammo capacity coming in various forms based on your playstyle and team needs.

 The strengths of the Commando make you an effective front to mid support unit that can definitely spam their weapons for the longest of all Killing Floor 2 classes which means small to medium size ZEDs simply have no chance at reaching your supportive focused characters.
 Despite the high fire rate the overall damage of a Commando isn’t quite enough to handle the higher health enemies of the game though and the constant reloading can be a bit of an annoyance on your gameplay loop.